 How to get more sulforaphane?

-Cruciferous vegetables, particularly broccoli, is an excellent source of sulforaphane.
+Cruciferous vegetables, particularly broccoli, are an excellent source of sulforaphane.
 Freshly germinated broccoli sprouts contain 10-100 times more sulforaphane than fully grown broccoli.
-While cooking can destroy the sulforaphane content, a more convenient and effective way to reap the benefits of these wholesome phytochemical is by supplementing with standardised extracts of sulforaphane.
+While cooking can destroy the sulforaphane content, a more convenient and effective way to reap the benefits of this wholesome phytochemical is by supplementing with standardised extracts of sulforaphane.

 Keep your detoxification process in balance to efficiently eliminate toxins from your body, so you can feel fresh, revitalised and more energised.
 Embark to a healthier you and get ready to face the day!